 The Philosophy Department of Michigan State University USA held a workshop (June 15-17 2007) on her book, Hume, Reason and Morality:A Legacy of Contradiction.
 Professor Don Garrett of New York University, and Professor GeofferySayre-McCord of the University of North Carolina at Chapel Hill were, with Dr Botros, invited participants.

 Dr Botros’s new book Truth, Time and History: a Philosophical Inquiry was published by Bloomsbury Academic on 21st September 2017.
 For full details, see her Publications Page.
-Click here for the Publisher's preview, and orders can placed with Bloomsbury or Amazon.
+Click here for the Publisher's preview, and orders can placed with Bloomsbury or Amazon by following the links.
 The following description of the book appears on the Bloomsbury web-site: "Truth, Time and History investigates the reality of the past by connecting arguments across areas which are conventionally discussed in isolation from each other.
 Breaking the impasse within the narrower analytic debate between Dummett’s semantic anti-realists and the truth value link realists as to whether the past exists independently of our methods of verification, the book argues, through an examination of the puzzles concerning identity over time, that only the present exists.
 Drawing on Lewis’s analogy between times and possible worlds, and work by Collingwood and Oakeshott, and the continental philosopher, Barthes, the author advances a wholly novel proposal, as to how aspects of ersatz presentism may be combined with historical coherentism to uphold the legitimacy of discourse about the past.
 In highlighting the role of historians in the creation and construction of temporality, Truth, Time and History offers a convincing philosophical argument for the inherence of an unreal past in the real present."

 Dr Botros has acted as a referee for the publisher Routledge, Cambridge University Press, New York and for journals such as The Philosophical Quarterly, Hume Studies and The Journal of Medical Ethics.